 You may choose to have a funeral, ceremony or memorial service for your baby.
 You could have it just for you and your partner or ask close friends and family to come too.

 There is no law about burial of babies born under 24 weeks.
 Some hospitals may offer a simple burial or funeral that may cost some money.
 Or you may choose a private ceremony in a crematorium or a service through your church, mosque, temple, synagogue or gurdwara.

 You might want to attend a remembrance service.
 Ask your hospital chaplain if the hospital holds a service for babies who have died there.

 Read more on our page about what happens to your baby after a miscarriage.

 Saying Goodbye Services

-Saying Goodbye provides support for anyone who has suffered baby loss, at any stage of pregnancy, at birth or in infancy, whether the loss was recent or historic.
+Saying Goodbye provides support for anyone who has suffered baby loss, at any stage of pregnancy, at birth or in infancy.
+It doesn't matter whether the loss was recent or a long time ago.